Electrically charged supermassive twin stars: Summary

 \section{Summary}

-The description of compact stars have been subject of intense attention in recent years, mainly motivated by the beginning of the multi-messenger era in astrophysics, which has provided new constraints on the bulk properties of matter inside these {dense} objects and high-precision data for its masses and radii.
-In fact, considering the perspective of more data in the forthcoming years, thanks to the ongoing and future observational programs, the nuclear community is currently challenged to improve the modelling of complex processes, as for example, possible phase transitions in NS interiors and in the coalescence of binary compact objects.

-Our goal in this paper was to contribute to this effort by investigating the impact of an static electric charge distribution on the stellar properties of twin stars.
-In particular, we have extended the studies performed in Refs.~\cite{Alvarez-Castillo:2017qki,Christian:2020xwz} for the charged case, which have produced stable twin stars configurations {through 1st-order} phase transitions{, some of them being stronger than others}.
-We have demonstrated that, in general, the presence of electric charge implies in twin star configurations with larger masses and radii.
-Our results indicate that stable twin stars solutions with masses larger than the standard $\SI{2.2}{M_\odot}$ constraint are present for {moderate and} large values of the electric charge, i. e., $Q \geq \SI{1e20}{C}$.
-In particular, we have verified that twin stars with masses of $\approx \SI{2.6}{M_{\odot}}$ can be present in Nature, which suggest that the unknown compact object measured in the GW190814 event might be a charged star.
-Such result motivates to extend our analysis for the formation of stable charged twin hybrid NS which, according to Ref.~\cite{Espino:2021adh}, are difficult to occur in the zero-charge limit.
+The description of compact stars have been subject of intense attention in recent years, mainly motivated by the beginning of the multi-messenger era in astrophysics, which has provided new constraints on the bulk properties of matter inside these objects and high precision data for their masses and radii is becoming available.
+Considering this perspective, the nuclear community is currently challenged to improve the modelling of complex processes, as for example, possible phase transitions in the core matter and the coalescence of binary compact objects.
+Our goal in this paper was to contribute to this effort by investigating, for the first time, the impact of an electric charge distribution on the stellar properties and stability of twin hybrid neutron stars.
+In particular, we have extended for the charged case the studies performed in Refs.~\cite{Alvarez-Castillo:2017qki,Christian:2020xwz}, which have determined limitations on the masses of stable twin stars configurations assuming distinct assumptions for the phase transition which we emulate in order to establish our findings within a well-known framework.
+In particular, our calculations indicate that in general, the presence of large values of electric charge imply twin star configurations with larger masses than the \,{maximum mass estimates made from gravitational-wave data~\cite{margalit2017,rezzolla2018}} and charged hybrid stars with Gibbs transitions \cite{brillante2014}.
+We have also verified that twin stars with masses of $\approx \SI{2.6}{M_{\odot}}$ are stable in the lines of Ref.~\cite{pereira2018}, which allow us to interpret the unknown compact object measured in the GW190814 event as a charged NS instead of a very light BH.
+However, such interpretation is still a theme of debate and should only be considered an interesting coincidence with our generic findings.
+Finally, our results motivate us to extend our analysis on the formation of stable charged twin hybrid stars which, according to Ref.~\cite{Espino:2021adh}, are difficult to occur in the zero-charge limit.

 \